-Leveraging the global reach of CBRE and the local nous of its Malaysian employees, Bala Vijayasingam and his team are empowering property development across the country
+Leveraging the global reach of CBRE and the local nous of its employees in Malaysia, Bala Vijayasingam and his team are empowering property development across the country.

 “In spite of less certain macroeconomic factors, Malaysia remains competitive.